Advanced

 Relation operators

-We can define new relation operations in addition to the built-in ones.
-A relational operator takes zero or more relations and returns a relation.
+We can define new operations on relations in addition to the built-in ones.
+A relation operator takes zero or more relations and returns a relation.

 We use op to declare a relation operator followed by the parameters in parentheses, and then the output type, and then a block of code between a begin and end.
 Inside the block of code, there should be a return statement to pass the result back to the caller.

 The following example takes a relation with a heading of type {x:str, y:str} and returns the transitive closure with the same heading type.
-We give the input parameter a name of r.
+We give the input parameter a name of r for internal use within the operator code (including possible use in the output type if using attrs or attr_types - see below).
+Operator parameter names are not used when calling the operator - only the parameter positions are used.

 tclose := op(r:{x:str, y:str}) {x:str, y:str} begin